389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

 ![Rely on parents MO value - pb 3.1](../../../images/unsolve_3_1_base_on_parents_mo.png "Rely on parents MO value - pb depth first 1")

+#### Second proposal

+This option comes from a brand new algo implemented is a python [prototype](https://fedorahosted.org/389/attachment/ticket/48856/0001-Ticket-48856-Reference-implementation-in-python-of-t.patch).

+It is still under discussion see [48856 thread](https://fedorahosted.org/389/ticket/48856)

 ### 49031: cache the parents of the groups

 The vast majority of the [Look up](#Look up group membership of impacted members) internal searches is to retrieve the *parent groups of a given node*.